Warlocked: Gameplay

 Warlocked is a real-time strategy game.
 Split between two campaigns based on the human and beast factions, the player goes through their campaign to defeat the enemy.
 There are 24 missions, 12 for both campaigns.
 Played in an overhead perspective, locations range from forests to tundras.
 A fog of war covers the field, which can be revealed after sending out soldiers to their positions.
 Different soldiers such as archers and wizards can be used for both factions.
 Wizards unique for each side range from giving opposing soldiers the plague or turning them to chickens.
 Multiplayer can be played between two people with Game Boy Colors and the Game Link Cable.
 The Link Cable can also be used to trade wizards between players to collect them all.

 Development and release

 Warlocked was developed by British company Bits Studios and published by Nintendo.
 Beginning development in early 1999, the game was programmed by Steven Clark, with Martin Wheeler being the graphics artist and game designer.
 The music was composed by Jeroen Tel.
 The game was showcased by Nintendo at the Kimpton Sir Francis Drake Hotel for games journalists to play.
-It was released on the Game Boy Color exclusively in the United States July 24, 2000.
+It was released on the Game Boy Color exclusively in the United States on July 24, 2000.